What are The Best Plastic Molding Techniques?

 Extrusion molding is utilized to produce long and straight parts.
 Hot melted plastic is pressed through a hole called Die to create the desired shape.
 The cross-sections vary and can be shaped according to one’s needs – the common shapes are solid round, rectangle, L-shapes, and T-shapes.

 It uses compressive stress and tensile strength to shape and deform the material.
-It is also highly compatible with mostly all the thermoplastics but works best with material contacting high strength and stiffness.
+It is also highly compatible with mostly all thermoplastics but works best with material contacting high strength and stiffness.

 Salient Features of Extrusion Molding